-Have you ever listened to someone tell a story — over coffee, at church, or at a conference — and been absolutely bored to tears?
-Or worse: the story was interesting, but there doesn’t seem to be a point?
+Have you ever listened to someone tell a story, over coffee or at a conference, and been absolutely bored to tears?
+Or worse: the story was interesting, but there doesn't seem to be a point?
+Join the club.

 Maybe the meat of the story you heard was interesting, but for some reason you just couldn't stay engaged.
 Or perhaps you heard an anecdote that completely blew you away, but when you tried to retell it, it didn't have nearly the same impact.
 Why was that?

 Chances are — whether you realized it or not — the person was using dynamic storytelling elements.
 We are all have stories to tell.
 And even if a person isn't a professional author or speaker, we still need to learn to tell our stories well.
 Because in hearing other people's stories (and telling our own), we often find understanding and acceptance.
 Stories help us feel not quite so alone in this world.

 So if you need some help, here are three simple steps to how to tell a more compelling story: